yulqen/bcompiler/README.rst

 ``bcompiler --create-wd``

 If the directory currently exists, this will be reported to you.
-As you may have existing files in the working diretory which are key to the job at hand (such as a `datamap` file or a `master.csv` file), BCompiler will leave the directory untouched.
+As you may have existing files in the working diretory which are key to the job at hand (such as a ``datamap`` file or a ``master.csv`` file), BCompiler will leave the directory untouched.
 However, if you wish to delete old working files and start from scratch, you may issue:

-``bcompiler --force-create-wd`` which will remove the old directory and create a clean on.
+``bcompiler --force-create-wd`` which will remove the old directory and create a clean one.